lavrovd/psd-reader/README.md

 - Asynchronous and block-based decoding
 - Reads: Greyscale, Bitmap, Indexed, RGB, CMYK, DuoTone, Multi-channel and Lab
 - Support alpha channel, and transparency for indexed mode
-- All color depths are supported (1 / 8 / 16 / 32 bits)
+- All color depths supported (1 / 8 / 16 / 32 bits)
-- De-mattes images with alpha-channel (no "halo" problems)
+- De-matte of images with alpha-channel (no "halo" problems)
-- Supports uncompressed and RLE compressed image data
+- Supports RLE compressed and uncompressed image data
-- Converts all formats to RGBA so it can be used directly with canvas (can be turned off)
+- By default, converts all formats to RGBA so it can be used directly with canvas
 - Canvas helper methods with optional scaling and high-quality down-sampling
-- Optional gamma correction (with separate gamma value for 32-bits - see gamma demo as to why)
+- Optional gamma correction
-- Auto-corrects display gamma for 32-bit mode (can be turned off)
+- By default, auto-corrects display gamma for 32-bit mode
 - Access to the original channel bitmaps (decompressed if needed)
 - Access to raw meta and header data
+- Access to resource chunks (incl.
+ID locator method)
 - Passive load mode allowing parsing to be invoked manually later
 - Validates and performs error checks
 - Works in all major browsers (Firefox, Chrome, IE, Opera, Safari).
-- It's an original implementation created from scratch.
+- An original parser implementation built from scratch.
 - Fully documented (see docs folder or [this link](https://epistemex.github.io/psd-reader/docs/))